OSGeo/gdal/doc/source/development/rfc/rfc103_schema_open_option.rst

     }

-The new option will be used by applications such as `ogr2ogr` (for the ``-mapFieldType`` switch) to override the auto-detected fields types and to override the auto-detected (and possibly laundered) field names.
+The new open option will be useful for applications such as `ogr2ogr` (as a more powerful alternative to the ``-mapFieldType`` switch) to override the auto-detected fields types and to override the auto-detected (and possibly laundered) field names.

+A note will be added to the application documentation to explain the new option.

 Errors and warnings